EmileeSinkala/versioned_dir/README.md

 In this experiment:
 - **Controls (C)** were not sleep deprived.
 - **Sleep-deprived (SD)** the experimental subjects kept awake using a motor device in the ethoscope which rotated after every 30 seconds of inactivity of the fly.
-### How to Run the Script
-1. Extract the ZIP file on blackboard and add to your desktop.
-2. In the folder you will find a folder called data science assignment.
-Within that you should see: the Data Science report, Metadata_1.xlsx, this README document and importantly, the script - **project.py**.
-3. Right-click project.py and open in a text editor such as notepad.
-4. Copy the script from notepad and paste the entire script into Jupyter Notebook.
-5. Run the script.
-*If you still cannot access the script via the above steps, access it from my Github repository found here: https://github.com/EmileeSinkala/versioned_dir
 ### What the Script Does
 The script I have developed looks at the impact of sleep deprivation on survival.
 Before running the script, make sure all of the files are in the same directory (Metadata_1 and project.py).
 1. **Processing of the metadata**